rreece/rreece.github.io/outline-of-philosophy/math.md

 Here we dig into issues of what is _**abstraction**_.

-First we survey the following branches of mathematics: logic, algebra, analysis, model theory.
+First we survey the following branches of mathematics: algebra, analysis, numbers theory, logic, model theory, and category theory.
 Then we discuss unification programs across branches, followed by sections on positions in philosophy of mathematics, in particular dealing with the realism/antirealism or platonism/nominalism